 Miso Ramen Bar

 My favorite ramen I’ve ever had is the chicken curry ramen from Miso Ramen Bar.
 In my eyes, it is perfect.
-Their entire menu is so thoughtfully crafted and immensely flavorful.
+Their entire menu is thoughtfully crafted and immensely flavorful.
 I could eat here every week!

 Cilantro Indian Cafe

 Cilantro Indian Cafe may just be my favorite Indian restaurant in the Triangle for a few reasons.
 First, the food is incredible.
 The chicken tikka masala blows me away every time.
-Second, it’s a fast-casual style eatery which is very rare for Indian cuisine.
+Second, it’s a fast-casual eatery, which is very rare for Indian cuisine.
 We have two little children with us and love that we don’t have to take them to a fancy sit-down restaurant to get Indian food together!

 Sushi at the Park

-Sushi at the Park was one of our favorite sushi spots in Cary because they have plenty of delicious rolls on the menu and they’re all BOGO everyday!
+Sushi at the Park was one of our favorite sushi spots in Cary because they have plenty of delicious rolls on the menu, and they’re all BOGO every day!
 They also have a surprisingly great Japanese curry as well.

 Seol Grille is another fun dining experience in Cary.
-It’s an all you can eat table-top Korean BBQ restaurant that impresses in flavor, portions, service, and atmosphere.
+It’s an all-you-can-eat table-top Korean BBQ restaurant that impresses in flavor, portions, service, and atmosphere.
 We loved all of the meats and the cheesy corn side.

 Biryani Maxx is another one of our favorite Indian restaurants in Cary.
-We love all of their food but are always especially satisfied with their biryani which they excel in (hence their name!).
+We love all of their food but are always especially satisfied with their biryani, which they excel in (hence their name!).

 Oiso Sushi & Korean

-Oiso is one of the more popular sushi spots in Cary and it’s not hard to see why when you try it.
+Oiso is one of the more popular sushi spots in Cary, and it’s not hard to see why when you try it.
 The rolls are big, fresh, and delicious!